What is Geography?

 Meaning lying 31 degrees North of the Equator and 81 degrees West of the Prime Meriden.

 Using your World Atlas, find the following locations with the latitude and longitude.
-See answers below.
+Hover over buttons to reveal answers.

 Now let's find your World Birthday Location!!!
 Where in the World should you celebrate your next birthday?
 And describe what would it be like to have a celebration there???